The Zero Five 30 Foot Flagpole Antenna is a very sturdy vertical antenna that doubles as a flagpole.

 Richard Fry provided this analysis on the antenna.

 Below is some number-crunching for those systems, starting with the use of NEC4.2.
+In addition, I used EZNEC PRO 7.0 to model the antenna

 In addition to ground conductivity, the models use the ground dielectric constant.
 Typical dielectric constants are shown below.